sneshyba/IORs/readme.txt

 Some useful git commands:
 git status
-git diff --stat origin/master..HEAD  (this tells you if anything is committed, but not yet pushed) git reset --hard HEAD^  (this rolls back one commit and whatever was added)
+git diff (this tells you if anything is committed, but not yet pushed) git diff --stat origin/master..HEAD  (more specific form) git reset --hard HEAD^  (this rolls back one commit and whatever was added)